It’s as safe as you want it to be if you use it properly.

 - Do you use an online backup service?
 You’ve been backing up to the cloud.

 Hopefully, you get the idea.

-I really, really want to drive home the point that this thing people are calling the cloud is nothing new, and you’ve been using it already – probably for years – and almost certainly before that silly name was attached to it.
+I really want to drive home the point that this thing people are calling the cloud is nothing new.
+You’ve been using it already, probably for years, before that silly name was attached to it.

 So let’s jettison the name and all the baggage comes with it, and call this what it really is: online services.

 No more so now than it’s ever been.

 In fact, I’ll claim that the average online service has become safer as service providers have learned from mistakes and implemented industry best practices.1